-Technical Competence required by: An ability to discuss the general principles of the competences being assessed An ability to describe the practical aspects of the competence being assessed An ability to demonstrate the practical competences being assessed
+Technical Competence required by: An ability to describe the practical aspects of the competence being assessed An ability to demonstrate the practical competences being assessed

 Assessor

 Internal Verifier

 External Verifier

 Assessment Environment

 The evidence put forward for this unit can only be regarded valid, reliable, sufficient and authentic if achieved and obtained in the working environment and be clearly attributable to the learner.
 However, in certain circumstances, simulation/replication of work activities may be acceptable.